Hill Auditorium: Design concept

 Carol Rose Kahn, the architect's granddaughter, recounted that her grandfather had set out to develop a hall with perfect acoustics.
 The brief was to design an auditorium that would seat five thousand people, where they could hear from every seat.
 The only known previous example was the Mormon Tabernacle where it was said that one could hear a pin drop from the stage to the top balcony, although the chamber suffered from excess reverberation.

-Albert Kahn wrote to Hugh Tallant, partner of Henry Beaumont Herts, asking if it would be possible to build an auditorium for five thousand people, where they'd hear from every seat.
-Tallant responded, but only after several months had elapsed, to the affirmative; so Tallant designed the acoustics.
+Albert Kahn wrote to Hugh Tallant, partner of Henry Beaumont Herts, asking if such an auditorium was feasible.
+Tallant agreed to this and designed the building's acoustics.
 The result was an auditorium in the shape of a megaphone.

-The granddaughter said: "Hill Auditorium was nearly finished when I was fourteen or so.
-My father [Albert Kahn's son] and I went out to Ann Arbor.
-Father stood up in the last seat of the second balcony, and I went down on the stage.
-On my word of honor, I dropped a pin and he heard it."

 Renovation

-The University of Michigan website that describes the US$33.5 million (equivalent to US$51.3 million in 2022) Hill Auditorium refurbishing and restoration, completed in 2004, states:
+The renovation was completed in 2004, costing approximately US$33.5 million (equivalent to US$51.3 million in 2022).
+The University of Michigan described the renovation with the following:

 "When it opened in 1913, Hill Auditorium was hailed as a 'monument to perfect acoustics.'
 The excellent acoustics, a result of collaboration by architect Albert Kahn with noted acoustical engineer Hugh Tallant, are known world-wide and have made the auditorium a favorite venue for legions of famous musicians and other artists, as well as numerous noted speakers."

-"Careful attention will be given throughout the renovation to maintaining the acoustic quality of Hill, said Henry Baier, associate vice president for facilities and operations.
+"Careful attention will be given throughout the renovation to maintaining the acoustic quality of Hill," said Henry Baier, associate vice president for facilities and operations.
 In addition, further work will be done to reduce street and lobby noise by building a "sound lock" between the lobby and the auditorium."